 How do I read the materials on an iPad?

 Bookshare has their own online web reader that works beautifully, and they also have other member recommended reading apps.
-While it is the most expensive, I prefer the app Read2Go and have been using it for years with no issues.
-Read more about the accessibility settings on my iPad here.
+I prefer to use Capti Voice Narrator on my iPad.

 How do I read the materials on an eReader?